-5.4.4 DISPOSING OF STUDY PRODUCTS
+5.4.5 DISPOSING OF STUDY PRODUCTS

-At the end of the study, all sites will return all unused products to CORE, unless otherwise directed.
-Worn lenses will be disposed of by participants and at the sites according to local regulations.
+At the end of the study, all sites will dispose of all unused products after lens reconciliation has been completed, unless otherwise directed.
+Worn lenses will be disposed of according to local regulations.

-5.4.5 PRODUCT ACCOUNTABILITY
+5.4.6 PRODUCT ACCOUNTABILITY

-Accountability logs must be kept by each site to include the number of contact lenses received and returned to CORE (where relevant).
+Accountability logs must be kept by each site to include the number of contact lenses received and on hand at the end of the study.
 All products dispensed to participants must be recorded in participant dispensing logs.